devops483/nopcomTagRun/2/README.md

 With this setup, you’ve successfully configured nopCommerce with multiple stores on a local IIS server, each with its own domain, self-signed SSL certificate, languages, and currencies.
 This mirrors a real-world enterprise eCommerce solution in a local test environment.

 In a production environment, replace self-signed certificates with valid ones and configure DNS records accordingly.
+This setup taught me how crucial proper IIS configuration, certificates, and binding are — and how to troubleshoot them effectively.